 The decision to become a parent through adoption is one of the biggest decisions made in a lifetime.
 Adopting is not just a snap decision made overnight.
-People who have adopted may have thought about it for years prior to taking the first step to becoming an adoptive parent.
+People who have adopted may have thought about it for years before taking the first step to becoming an adoptive parent.

 There are many topics to consider and learn about before starting the process of adoption: